Skip to content

 Execute a command

-This probe executes the given script inside the container.
+This probe executes a given script inside the container.
 A non-zero return from the command is considered a failure.

 For example, ["cat", "/tmp/healthy"] is considered healthy if the file /tmp/healthy is present.
 If not, it becomes a failure (non-zero exit code).
 In such scenarios, the application is responsible for writing and maintaining this file in the specified location.